RonRahaman/look_me_up/README.md

 - **Multiple threading APIs:**  The programs demonstrate multiple threading APIs, including OpenMP, CUDA, OpenACC, and OCCA.

-- **Simple example for stochastic lookups:** Stochastic lookups can pose interesting challenges for multithreading, but there are few simple demos for the problem.

 - **Easily verifiable result:** The data array is populated such that the stochastic lookups will perform a Monte Carlo integration.
 For any threading implementation, the result should be the same, within statistical error.
 By